 From a betting perspective, a more relevant stat is that 5 of the last 7 Super Bowls have been won by a wild-card qualifier to the post-season.
 In other words, teams who have found form at the right time have generally prevailed over those who have had the best regular season.

 This season is notable for a referee labor dispute, which has led to the regular NFL game officials being locked out and the season will start with low-level college and high school officials as replacement referees.
 This is highly likely to mean some poor rulings by under qualified and inexperienced replacements and it wouldn’t be a surprise if this were the cause of an upset or two until such time as the dispute is resolved.

 We take a brief look at all 32 contenders from eight divisions in both the NFC and AFC, including our recommended bets for the season.
-We quote the best pre-season odds available in this preview, but the real-time best odds will be displayed in our NFL odds tables on the right-hand side throughout the season.

 Philadelphia Eagles – Last Season: 8-8

 9/5 (Paddy Power) to win division, 14/1 (BetVictor & Coral) to win Super Bowl

 One of the most hyped teams last season, the Eagles began the year 4-8, before winning their final 4 games thanks to a strong finish by Michael Vick, their controversial but immensely talented quarterback.
 Vick needs to stay injury-free, but he has made it through 16 games just once in a nine-year career and missed 3 games for the last two seasons.
 Running back LeSean McCoy ran in a remarkable 17 touchdowns last season, whilst receivers DeSean Jackson and Jeremy Maclin give Vick enviable options.
 Add into the mix defensive stars DeMeco Ryans and Nnamdi Asomugha and you have a team who really should make the post season at least.
 But you would have thought that last season.